EarthEngineering/docker-earth-quickstart/README.md

 **The "SERVER_BUSY" error**

-Running EarthBox can put a lot of stress on the local network.
+Running EarthCli can put a lot of stress on the local network.
 If the FullNode is busy, it returns the "SERVER_BUSY" error.
 If it does, just repeat your command.

-### Latest version is `0.1.4`
+### Latest version is `0.1.3`

 To be updated, take a look at https://hub.docker.com/r/earthengineering/quickstart/tags/